6 Healthy Eating Habits That Will Improve Your Life

-5. Reduce the amount of sugar you consume
+5. Reduce the Amount of Sugar You Consume

 I don’t just mean the sugar that you put in your coffee.
 Lots of things have sugar in them, like energy bars and cereals.
 If you keep to eating habit numbers 1 and 4, you’ve already succeeded in reducing your sugar consumption significantly.

 Managing your blood sugar level is vital for good health.
 It will also help with managing your hunger sensations and cravings.
-If you consume a lot of sugar in one go, the sugar level in your blood spikes up rapidly.
-It then drops just as rapidly, and you will crave sugar once again.
+If you consume a lot of sugar in one go, the sugar level in your blood spikes up quickly.
+It then drops just as fast, and you will crave sugar once again.
 Sugar and fat trick the brain into wanting more food – you can avoid this by minimising the amount of sugar you eat and by eating whole foods.